jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![connect pe1](connect-pe1.PNG)

 - Issue the call by hitting **Send**.
 You should receive the Response: Status **201 Created**

 - Now configure the call `NETCONF connection/connect pe2` in the same way, but this time editing the body according to your setup for router 2

 - Again, issue the call, ensuring you receive the Response: Status **201 Created**

 - Before we can proceed any further, we need to confirm that FRINX ODL has successfully established NETCONF connections with routers 1 and 2.
 This normally takes a few minutes.
 We can check if the connections have been established by issuing the call `NETCONF connection/topology-netconf OPER` and checking that:
   - You receive the Response: Status **200 OK**
   - When you scroll through the Response body (this is very large) you see a list **"available-capability"** for both **"node-id": "pe1"** and **"node-id": "pe2"**.
 If these are not listed, wait another minute and issue the call again.

-- **Create a pseudo-wire (PW) template** (which will be used in the next step when we create the L2VPN instance).
+#### Create a pseudo-wire (PW) template
+This will be used in the next step when we create the L2VPN instance.
-  - Postman REST call: `L2VPN Service/create PW template PW1`.
+- Use the Postman REST call: `L2VPN Service/create PW template PW1`.
 You don't need to change any of the fields of the call body.
 You can change **name** if you wish.

 ```json
 {
   "pw-template":[